Robust Universal Braiding with Non-semisimple Ising Anyons: Unrolled quantum groups and modified traces

 Semisimplicity plays a central role in the construction of (2+1)-dimensional topological quantum field theories.
 It ensures that the fusion of simple objects $a \otimes b$ decomposes as a direct sum $ \bigoplus_c N^c_{ab} \, c $, where all $\Hom$-spaces remain finite-dimensional.
 This structure enables the definition of well-behaved TQFTs with finite-dimensional state spaces and modularity properties essential for topological applications.

 To set the stage for the non-semisimple theory, we briefly recall how the modular fusion category data of the $SU(2)_k$ Chern--Simons theory emerges from the representation theory of the quantum group $U_q(\mathfrak{sl}_2) $, with $q = e^{\pi i / (k + 2)}$ a root of unity.
 This construction highlights where the standard semisimple framework truncates the full representation category, discarding representations with quantum dimension zero.
 For more details, see~\cite{MR2640343,MR4684298}.
 The well-known theories of Ising anyons ($k = 2 $) and Fibonacci anyons ($ k = 3 $) can both be understood in this framework.
+It should be noted that there are several slightly different definitions of quantum $\mathfrak{sl}_2$.
+The one we consider in this work is known as the \emph{unrolled quantum group}, denoted by $\Ubar$.
+In Appendices \ref{sec:representations_of_Uqsl2} and \ref{sec:unrolled_Uqsl2} we review some of these constructions and the roles they play in the definition of simple and non-semisimple theories of anyons.